-This Park is Toronto’s largest and loveliest.
+High Park is Toronto’s largest and loveliest.
 Attractions and activities include the almost-too-popular cherry blossom trees (avoid weekends during blooming season if possible), and the annual outdoor Shakespeare in High Park productions which operate on a pay-what-you-can admission system.

 Where to eat

-The best eatery in the village.
+Smith is the best eatery in the village.
 Elegant, modern design with high-quality dishes.
 Try to grab a table on the back-alley patio if visiting in summer.
 Solid wine list and well-crafted cocktails.
 Reservations recommended.

 This popular Taiwanese hipster joint modelled its menu after the street market foods of East and South-East Asia.
 There is an impressive selection of local and microbrewery beer on tap.

-Bare bones but exceptional Vietnamese pho house to check out when you need refueling from shopping up and down ultra hip Ossington Avenue.
+Golden Turtle might be bare bones but exceptional Vietnamese pho house to check out when you need refueling from shopping up and down ultra hip Ossington Avenue.

 A relatively new fixture on the Toronto foodie map, Alo offers a high-end, multi-course tasting menu with a focus on modern interpretations of French recipes.
 Reservations required, the bar is walk-in friendly.